cloudmesh-community/fa18-523-70/paper/paper.md

 ## What is a recommender system?

 A recommendation engine filters the data using different algorithms and recommends the most relevant items to users.
-It first captures the past behavior of a customer and based on that, recommends products which the users might be likely to buy or watch [@TowardsDataScience].
+It first captures the past behavior of a customer and based on that, recommends products which the users might be likely to buy or watch [@fa18-523-70-TowardsDataScience].
 Below is a very simple illustration of how recommender systems work in the context of an e-commerce site.

-![:o: caption missing [@analyticsvidhya]](images/Picture1.jpg)
+![:o: caption missing [@fa18-523-70-analyticsvidhya]](images/Picture1.jpg)

 Two users buy the same items A and B from an ecommerce store.
 When this happens the similarity index of these two users is computed.
-Depending on the score the system can recommend item C to the other user because it detects that those two users are similar in terms of the items they purchase[@datacamp].
+Depending on the score the system can recommend item C to the other user because it detects that those two users are similar in terms of the items they purchase[@fa18-523-70-datacamp].

 ## How does the recommender system work?

-A typical recommendation engine processes data through the following four phases namely collection, storing, analyzing and filtering[@analyticsvidhya].
+A typical recommendation engine processes data through the following four phases namely collection, storing, analyzing and filtering[@fa18-523-70-analyticsvidhya].

 The phases are described below:

-![:o: caption missing [@datacamp]](images/Picture2.jpg)
+![:o: caption missing [@fa18-523-70-datacamp]](images/Picture2.jpg)